200 HOURS YOGA TEACHER TRAINING CERTIFICATION IN GOA, INDIA

 1. TECHNIQUES, TRAINING AND PRACTICE

-Yoga is experienced by practicing this science.
-This course paper takes the student into the journey of practical world of yoga where the subjective experience manifests which makes the foundation of yoga.
+Yoga is experienced by practising this science.
+This course paper takes the student into the journey of the practical world of yoga where the subjective experience manifests which makes the foundation of yoga.

 Following are the yogic practices which are included in this paper:

 The first condition of human happiness is the possession of a sound body.
 It is common knowledge that a sound mind, or a healthy mental condition, prevails in a healthy body.
-The yogasanas thus form the backbone of applied yoga.
-The hatha yogis found that certain specific body positions, asanas, open the energy channels and psychic centres.
-They found that developing control of the body through asanas enable to control the mind and energy.
+The Yoga Asana thus form the backbone of applied yoga.
+The Hatha yogis found that certain specific body positions, asanas, open the energy channels and psychic centres.
+They found that developing control of the body through asanas enables to control the mind and energy.
 Yogasanas becomes tools to higher awareness, providing the stable foundation necessary for the exploration of the body, breath, mind and higher states.